blazium-engine/blazium-docs/tutorials/performance/vertex_animation/animating_thousands_of_fish.rst

 Making a school of fish
 -----------------------

-Godot makes it easy to render thousands of the same object using a MultiMeshInstance3D node.
+Blazium makes it easy to render thousands of the same object using a MultiMeshInstance3D node.

 A MultiMeshInstance3D node is created and used the same way you would make a MeshInstance3D node.
 For this tutorial, we will name the MultiMeshInstance3D node ``School``, because it will contain